wellkochi/ETH_Roster/README.md

 # Roster

-This is a simple Ethereum project for 2018 Developer program.
+This is a simple Ethereum project.
 You can update a roster to the smart contract and get feedback from a simple web UI.

 **Disclaimer:** This project is done by following [this video tutorials](https://www.youtube.com/watch?v=QdG9xsOolJ4&list=PL0lNJEnwfVVMuX2Ds19Wj_7Mcze3FDJr3&index=3).
 Code has been modified from the tutorial.
 The project uses Web3 @0.2.x version.